What does Nichol mean?

 Shown below is the baby name popularity of Nichol for girls.
 Nichol entered the list in 1970-1979 and reached its top rank of #821 in the U.S. then, but is not listed currently.
 (Top 1000 Birth Names Statistics, 2014)

-Colette (#522 in 2014), Nettie, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikita, Nikki and Nikole are the prominent varying forms of Nichol.
-Forms like Nickol are uncommon.
-Adoption of these girl names was at its most widespread during the years 1970-1979 (usage of 0.3043%) and has become much lower since (usage 0.1124%, ▼63.1%), with versions like Nichole, Nicolette, Niki, Nikita and Nikki becoming somewhat outmoded.
-Colette (#522) and Nicole (#129) are two of the more fashionable girl names among these, and there is a resurgence in baby name usage for Colette.
+Colette (#522 2 years ago), Nettie, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikita, Nikki and Nikole are the prominent varying forms of Nichol.
+Other forms, like Nickol, are uncommon.
+Adoption of these relations of Nichol was more pronounced during the years 1970-1979 (average #695) and is somewhat less today (#887, ▼63.1%).
+Nicole is the firm favorite, while Colette has become trendy as well, and Nettie is now less popular.
 Shown below is a comparison of the usage of Nichol and associated names.
 (Top 1000 Birth Names Statistics, 2014)